 Today, internationalisation is a driving force in the University’s education.
 Starting with the adoption of the Erasmus programme and joining the Coimbra Group network in the 90s, the number of international students in the University community has grown steadily.
 Currently, there are approximately 2,000 international exchange and degree students from over a hundred countries.

 Internationalisation also involves transnational education that takes the University’s expertise to countries around the world, such as Singapore, Saudi Arabia and Chile.
 In addition, the University has established a satellite campus to Namibia, where it offers a degree programme in software engineering.

-We at the University of Turku invite you to join us in this journey towards a better and more sustainable future, and to celebrate the 100th anniversary milestone of the first Finnish-language University – where ever you are in the world!
+We at the University of Turku invite you to join us in this journey towards a better and more sustainable future!